vkstah/expense-tracker/README.md

 # Expense Tracker
-A simple expense tracker made with JavaScript.
+A simple expense tracker made with plain JavaScript.